NXXR/HCU-project/docs/ProjectReports/MonthlyReports/MayMonthlyReport.md

 ### Literature Review
 ##### [Deep Learning to Detect Objects in Videos from RGB-D Input](http://jderobot.org/Ni9elf-colab)
 In the project, the convolutional neural network YOLO (You Only Look Once) is extended and adapted to receive images containing color and depth information.
 The network is end-to-end trained to detect and classify objects, however the resulting network is tuned to detect persons in video streams instead of objects.
 The resulting network and YOLO both show significantly faster detection times compared to similar networks (R-CNN and SSD).
 To adapt to the underlying YOLO network's input layer, the depth information is transferred into a colormap and interleaved into the RGB data.
 Additionally the network identifies objects in the whole image at once, instead of identifying regions of interest and only focusing on those, by sectioning the image into a grid and examining each cell in parallel.

 ##### [LayoutNet: Reconstructing the 3D Room Layout from a Single RGB Image](https://arxiv.org/abs/1803.08999)
-LayoutNet is a network trained to extract the 3D room layout from surround view images
+LayoutNet is a network trained to extract the 3D room layout from surround view images. it operates using a three step approach:
-- extract layout from surround view images for relaxed manhattan layouts (rectangular corners) instead of cuboid
-- 3 step approach
-    1. analyzing vanishing points & alignment w/ floor (wall-wall-boundaries become vertical lines)
-        - reprojection into 2d equirectangular space
-        - detecting long line segments in overlapped perspective view
-        - find/determine 3 mutually orthogonal vanishing points
-    2. corner (layout junctions) and boundary probability map predicted directly on image (CNN w/ encoder-decoder structure)
+First the surround view image is projected into 2D equirectangular space and aligned to the floor plane so that wall-to-wall boundaries become vertical lines in the image.
+Additionally, the first step detects long sine segments for possible wall-to-floor/ceiling boundaries and determines three mutually orthogonal vanishing points to establish a coordinate system for the room layout.
+In the second step the results from the first step are used to create a corner and boundary probability map directly on top of the original image, representing determined locations of corners and lines along the determined wall-to-wall, wall-to-floor and wall-to-ceiling boundaries.
-    3. 3D layout parameters are optimized to fit predicted corners and boundaries
+Finally, the parameters of the 3D layout are optimized to fit the predicted corners and boundaries of the generated corner and boundary maps.
-- network structure:
+The network is structured into 3 subsystems which are trained separately:
-    - Deep panorama encoder (6-channel feature map & Manhattan line feature map)
+A deep panorama encoder is used to extract a 6-channel feature map as well as a Manhattan line feature map from the surround view image.
-    - 2D layout decoder (2D feature map boundary prediction by 7 layers of nearest neighbor up-sampling & 2D corner map)
+A 2D layout decoder trained to predict 2D feature maps of boundary predictions and corner predictions from 7 layers of nearest neighbor up-sampling.
-    - 3D layout regressor (2D corners & boundaries into 3D layout parameters) to produce better corners & boundries
-- network components trained separately
-- smoothing of ground truth for less penalty on small deviances
-- sample ~1000 layout candidates by shifting wall positions within 10% (less than 30 s per image)
+A 3D layout regressor to find and optimize 3D layout parameters from 2D corners and boundaries.
+Optimization is done by sampling ~1000 layout candidates by shifting boundary position within ±10% and determining the best candidate based on a score function.
+The sampling takes less than 30 s per image.
-- performs better or equal to current state-of-the-art networks
+While the sampling is too intensive for real time applications, the network performs better or equal to current state-of-the-art networks.

 ##### [Have I Reached the Intersection: A Deep Learning-based Approach for Intersection Detection from Monocular Cameras](https://ieeexplore.ieee.org/document/8206317)
+IntersectNet is a end-to-end trained, Long-Term Recurrent Convolutional Network (LRCN), a mix of a Convolutional Neural Network (CNN) for spacial understanding and a Recurrent Neural Network (RNN) for temporal understanding.
+It aims to classify  video sequences into intersection and non-intersection sequences, as well as classify the intersection into T- and X-junctions.
+The convolutional neural network acts as a visual feature extractor, while the recurrent neural network serves to carry long-term dependencies.
+The resulting network was trained on ~1488 sequences extracted and augmented from Oxford RobotCar and Lara traffic-light detection datasets.
+The temporal component leads to a significant improvement (2.5-5.5% improvement) compared to single frame networks without a Recurrent Neural Network component.

 ##### [End-to-End Learning of Driving Models with Surround-View Cameras and Route Planners](https://arxiv.org/abs/1803.10158)
+this paper proposes features to improve autonomous driving by incorporating surround view video stream and route planning information to and end-to-end driving model.
+The surround view video is generated from two sets or four cameras arranged in 90 degree angles, and the route planning data is either a stack of GPS pins from OpenStreetMap or a visual image stream from a TomTom navigational device.
+The driving model consists of multiple convolutional neural networks for feature encoding, as well as four long short-term memory networks for temporal encoding, and fully-connected networks to fuse input information and predict steering angle and speed for 0.3 seconds into the future.
+The steering angle and speed are rather easy for the network to predict, as the input data does not change significantly in the prediction range.
+The paper also mentions relying on the past as ground truth may be dangerous, as past driving states may not be correct.
+To avoid this, the network is trained without ground truth input, so the network solely relies on input data of the route planner and the road situation.
+However the paper proves that incorporation of surround view cameras and a route planning component are highly beneficial, especially on low speed environments without traffic control agents.

 ##### [End-to-End Navigation with Branch Turning Support Using Convolutional Neural Network](https://www.semanticscholar.org/paper/End-to-End-Navigation-with-Branch-Turning-Support-Seiya-Carballo/b9db6c16504dd3e37fb4d47f140174ef80e7a04e)